Common sunflower

-The common sunflower (Helianthus annuus) is a species of large annual forb of the daisy family Asteraceae.
-The common sunflower is harvested for its edible oily seeds, which are often eaten as a snack food.
-They are also used in the production of cooking oil, as food for livestock, as bird food, and as plantings in domestic gardens for aesthetics.
+The common sunflower (Helianthus annuus) is a large annual forb in the daisy family Asteraceae.
+The domesticated form of common sunflower is harvested for its edible seeds, which come in two types: oil and confectionary seeds.
+Oilseed sunflowers are widely grown globally and represent the fourth most used vegetable oil in the world.
+They also are used widely as bird food or as food for livestock.
+In contrast, confectionary sunflower seeds are often eaten as a snack food or in baking.
+There also are horticultural sunflower varieties that are used as plantings in domestic gardens for aesthetics.
 Wild plants are known for their multiple flower heads, whereas the domestic sunflower often possesses a single large flower head atop an unbranched stem.

 Description

 The plant has an erect rough-hairy stem, reaching typical heights of 3 m.
-The tallest sunflower on record achieved 9.17 m.
+The tallest sunflower on record achieved 10.9 m.
 Sunflower leaves are broad, coarsely toothed, rough and mostly alternate; those near the bottom are largest and commonly heart-shaped.

 Flower

 The plant flowers in summer.
 What is often called the "flower" of the sunflower is actually a "flower head" (pseudanthium), 7.5-12.5 cm wide, of numerous small individual five-petaled flowers ("florets").
 The outer flowers, which resemble petals, are called ray flowers.
 Each "petal" consists of a ligule composed of fused petals of an asymmetrical ray flower.
 They are sexually sterile and may be yellow, red, orange, or other colors.
 The spirally arranged flowers in the center of the head are called disk flowers.
 These mature into fruit (sunflower "seeds").

 The prairie sunflower (H. petiolaris) is similar in appearance to the wild common sunflower; the scales in its central disk are tipped by white hairs.